KuoLiu5951/no_bug/Project3/README.md

      -- Geckodriver version 0.24.0
      The instruction of how to download the Geckodriver into VM and set the path is https://askubuntu.com/questions/870530/how-to-install-geckodriver-in-ubuntu
+     Warn: Instead using the first step and the second step in the answer (The version of geckodriver in the step is v0.18.0), download geckodriver in https://github.com/mozilla/geckodriver/releases to get the newest 0.24.0 version.
+And extract it by double clicking the file downloaded.
+Step 3 and step4 remain the same as the answer shows.

      --Firefox version 65.0
 ## How to Run